pivotal/docs-tap/application-accelerator/creating-accelerators/transform-intro.hbs.md

 its subdirectories.
 You can copy the files as is, or transform them in a number of ways before adding them to the result.

-As such, the YAML notation in the `engine` section defines a transformation that takes as input a set of files (in the `<root>` directory of the accelerator) and produces as output another set of files, which are put into the ZIP file.
+The YAML notation in the `engine` section defines a transformation that takes as input a set of files (in the `<root>` directory of the accelerator) and produces as output another set of files, which are put into the ZIP file.